 In 1951, KOHP began its first community fluoridation efforts in Maysville.
-Today there are 217 fluoridated communities, serving nearly 90 percent of Kentucky’s population.
+Today, 217 fluoridated communities serve nearly 90 percent of Kentucky’s population.
 Fluoridation is mandatory (KRS 211.190; KAR 902 115.010) for community water supplies serving a population of 1,500 or more.
-Community water supplies serving a population of less than 1,500 may voluntarily fluoridate.
+Community water supplies serving populations of fewer than 1,500 may voluntarily fluoridate.
 In 1994, KOHP became responsible for the enforcement of fluoride regulations.
 Staff in this program work closely with water plants through monitoring and technical assistance.
 In 2000, 99.2 percent of the 217 fluoridated communities were fluoridated at an optimum level.

 The Centers for Disease Control and Prevention has information about your water supply.
 To find out more, go to My Water's Fluoride Web page.

 KRS Chapter 211 #190 - Public health services to be provided by the cabinet.

 KAR 902 Chapter 115 # 010 - Definitions

 KAR 902 Chapter 001 # 400 - Administrative hearings

 ||Rural School Fluoridation

 This program began in 1975.
 Its purpose is to provide fluoridated water to schoolchildren living in rural areas not served by a fluoridated water supply.
 This is done by installing equipment to add fluoride to school water supplies.
 Schools in this program participate on a voluntary basis.
 At its peak, the program served 150 schools and 40,000 students.
 As fluoridated water lines extend into rural areas, the number of schools in need of this program has diminished.